Classic Recipes: Chicken Asparagus Extra Cheesy Casserole

 Salt and pepper to taste

-In a small sauce pan, melt the butter, add flour and whisk together to make a roux (a minute or two).
-Add the chicken broth and milk, whisk until creamy (no lumps).
+In a small saucepan, melt the butter, add flour, and whisk together to make a roux (a minute or two).
+Add the chicken broth and milk, and whisk until creamy (no lumps).
 Add the garlic powder.
 Salt to taste.

-Bring to a simmer and continue cooking until mixture thickens, about 2 to 3 minutes.
+Bring to a simmer and continue cooking until the mixture thickens about 2 to 3 minutes.